Racing Stripes (2005) -

 Rush Hour (1998) - The Chinese consul's name is Han Solon (Tzi Ma)

 Rust Never Sleeps (1979) - Documentary about Neil Young's concert in San Francisco, the stage is prepared by small men dressed like Jawas, including the glowing eyes.
 They do this between each song to change scenery or props.

-Sabertooth (2002) -Two references to the Indiana Jones films (though this movie did co-star Rhys-Davies)
+Sabertooth (2002) -Two references to the Indiana Jones films (coincidence that it co-stars Rhys-Davies)

 Salton Sea, The (2003) - Use of the Wilhelm Scream